 The majority of social media users are there for personal use.
 That means keeping in touch with friends and the world in general.
 Being bombarded by ads may not sit too well with casual SM browsers.
 That is unless they are there to check out new products and ask opinions about what mascara or yoga pants their friends prefer.
 However, I know that I have been gracefully whooed to look at products and services while chatting with my Facebook friends.
 It really is a numbers game and one of smart ad placement.
 Social media ads can be tailored to only show in the feed of a specific market.
 This is where it can work well for both the business and the consumer.

-Even so, the use of advertisements on social media has been criticised by some.
+Even so, the use of advertisements on social media has been criticized by some.
 There are those who even purposefully do poor YouTube reviews on what a Facebook or Instagram user has been recommending.
 They then recommend the product’s competition because they either sell it or have an affiliate agreement with the company.
 This type of negative marketing has become commonplace.
 Though I don’t recommend it, the premise is effective.
 Another thing that happens is some businesses will actually buy Instagram likes to help establish a greater following and reputation.

 Social Media Advertising #2: Is It Better To Advertise on Your Website?